 At Mentorloop we define mentoring relationships as mutually rewarding, voluntary relationships that can be entered into by almost anyone.
 We differentiate between mentoring and professional coaching — where the coach might be paid, and mentors give their time.

-In our experience there is no shortage of enthusiastic, qualified mentors out there, and many of the not for profits, professional associations and incubators we speak to report being over-subscribed with mentors.
+In our experience, there is no shortage of enthusiastic, qualified mentors out there, and many of the not-for-profits, professional associations and incubators we speak to report being over-subscribed with mentors.

-But it’s easy to see what the mentee gets out of such a relationship — to them the mentor becomes a sounding board, confidant, advisor and cheer squad!
-What might not be as apparent is what drives busy professionals to donate their time in these relationships — and we often get asked “What’s in it for the Mentor?”
+But it’s easy to see what the mentee gets out of such a relationship — to them the mentor becomes a sounding board, confidant, advisor, and cheer squad!
+What might not be as apparent is what drives busy professionals to donate their time in these relationships — and we often get asked “What are the benefits of mentoring for the mentor?”

 Mentoring can also ensure that the industry is in “safe hands” for the future — selecting and mentoring future leaders leaves a strong legacy and plays an essential part in stable succession planning.

 Altruism Is Its Own Reward

 There’s no doubt about it — helping others makes you feel good.
 And what better way to help others than by giving back to the community and industry that has supported your own career?

 Mentoring not only provides an opportunity to give back, but also to gain the satisfaction of sharing your experience by helping like-minded professionals with advice that you wish you’d had early on in your career.

 This isn’t a one-way street — you may also have something to learn from your mentee.
 While you’re imparting tips on stakeholder management they may be introducing you to better online collaboration tools.